Sarawak United FC: 2021 season

 After 17 matches in the Malaysian Premier League 2021 have been played, Sarawak United was officially promoted and eligible to play in the highest tier of the Malaysian Football League, the 2022 Malaysia Super League.

 2022 season

-Sarawak United was rejected from Malaysia Super League and relegation to M3 League from 2023 season.
+Sarawak United was rejected from Malaysia Super League and relegated to M3 League from 2023 season due to failed licensing appeal.

 Crest and colours

-Since the club's foundation in 1974, the club have had five main crests.
-The first, adopted when the team was founded, its backgrounds colours of the club crest were green and red.
-For the 2021 Malaysia Premier League season, the team's outfield players wear black shirts, red shorts and red socks for the club's home matches.
+Since the club's foundation in 1974, they had five main crests.
+The first colours of the club crest were green and red.
+For the 2021 Malaysia Premier League season, the team's outfield players wore black shirts, red shorts and red socks for the club's home matches.